Grow Binghamton Crew 2020

 The size also contributed to a sense of closeness for the crew.
 “There are times we just have open conversations,” Crew Leader Tayvia said, “and we trust each other when we are talking.”
 Crew member Robert echoed the sentiment saying that not only did he feel closer to his peers but that he got to know VINES staff better than he had in previous years.

 Over the course of the six-week program the crew not only grew and harvested shares for 65 Urban Farm Share members they also visited Shared Roots Farm to harvest garlic and Bleuet Hill Farm for blueberry picking.
 They had a myriad of guest speakers share information about everything from composting with Cornell Cooperative Extension to financial literacy with SEED Planning Group.
-As well, they worked with the Broome Community Land Trust to interview local residents about their experiences with housing.
+As well, they worked with the Southern Door Community Land Trust to interview local residents about their experiences with housing.

 “We’re talking about the housing crisis in Binghamton and how a lot of people don’t have access to housing,” Tayvia told us.
 Through their work with the Broome Community Land Trust she says they learned “how housing can affect what kind of foods you eat, your education, transportation, and policing in your neighborhood.
 We are trying to interview people around town to see how they experience housing and tie it all together so that everyone knows what the issues are.
 It’s really impactful,” she said.